JeffVenancius/BeLL-programing-language/README.md

 is
 also
 a
-comment () still not done
+comment
-) (now I'm done)
+)

-(parenthesis are comments, as we do when writing other stuff. howTo is the keyword you'll use to define a function, as you tell yourself how to do stuff.
-I'll keep calling them functions just so it'll be easier to explain.)

 howTo start: (start is the first thing a program do.)
 - write with "hello world". (you know what this is? a comment.)
 ```
-Use the keyword howTo to define a function.
+Use the keyword `howTo` to define a function.
 It makes sense, right?
 You're telling how to do it.
-Which howTo did I've called?
-I've called the howTo write.
+Which `howTo` did I've called?
+I've called the `howTo write`.
 Did I've passed some argument?
 Yes.

-The keyword with serves this purpose. it's not very short, but it is more lexycal.
+The keyword `with` serves this purpose. it's not very short, but it is more lexycal.
 How the computer knows I'm done?
 With a final point, of course.

 ## You'll gonna mess the dot notation!

 No I won't.
 You know why?
 Because you won't need it.
-Instead, all you have to do to access properties inside properties is use a //
+Instead, all you have to do to access properties inside properties is use a `//`

 ```
 like//this